broadinstitute/sma-finder/README.md

 - does not report SMA carrier status or *SMN1/SMN2* copy numbers
 - does not detect the ~5% of cases caused by *SMN1* loss-of-function mutations that do not involve the c.840 position
 - requires at least 14 reads to overlap the c.840 position in *SMN1* plus *SMN2* in order to make a call
-- was only tested on data aligned using the BWA aligner with DNA samples extracted from blood
+- was tested using Illumina short read sequencing data generated from whole blood DNA and aligned using the BWA aligner.
+Performance on data from other sequencing technologies, sample types (ie. saliva or dried blood spot), and alignment pipelines is unkonwn.

 ### Install